 Voluntary Parent Helpers

 We are really grateful to any parents or carers who willingly give up their time to help the school.
 Often, parent helpers assist in listening to readers, providing resources, supervising children on outings, coaching, and transporting pupils to name a few areas.
 Any parents interested can of course contact their child’s teacher.
-If working with children in school, all parent helpers are asked to fill out the relevant Criminal Records Bureau (CRB) checking forms.
+If working with children in school, all parent helpers are asked to fill out the relevant Disclosure and Barring checks.

 Holidays During Term Time